 On August 23, 1939, the Union of Socialist Soviet Republics concluded a Pact of Non-Aggression with Germany.
-Eight days later, Hitler, having by this Pact made sure that the attitude of Soviet Russia would be favorable to himself. launched his attack on Poland.
+Eight days later Hitler, having by this Pact made sure that the attitude of Soviet Russia would be favourable to himself, made his attack on Poland.
 Despite the enormous numerical and technical superiority of the German armies, Poland stubbornly defended itself.
-In the course of the first fortnight of the war the Polish Army suffered heavy losses, but it was constantly improving its methods of fighting armored forces.
+In the course of the first fortnight of the war the Polish Army suffered enormous losses, but it was learning ever better methods of fighting against armoured forces.
 From September 11 to 21 it offered fierce resistance at Kutno.
-On September 13, Lwów held the attacking German army in its surburbs and continued to defend itself successfully until the 22nd.
-The defence of Modlin lasted even longer, until the 28th, and the Germans did not enter Warsaw until October 1.
+On September 13, Lwów held the attacking German army in its suburbs and continued to defend itself successfully until the 22nd.
+The defence of Modlin lasted still longer, until the 28th, and the Germans did not enter Warsaw till October 1.
 They took Hel on October 2, while the remains of the Polish army held out at Kock until October 5.

-However, in the middle of the fierce and ever more successful fighting which the Polish armies were carrying on against the German invader, the Soviet armies, without warning or provocation, crossed the Polish frontier on September 17.
+However, in the middle of the fierce and ever more successful fighting which the Polish armies were carrying on against the German invader, the Soviet armies, quite unprovoked and quite unexpectedly, crossed the Polish frontier on September 17.
 At that date the Germans had occupied the western half of Poland.
-The whole of the eastern half was still in possession of the Polish government and armed forces.
-A rainy autumn was coming, as greatly desired by the Polish divisions which were reorganizing for a fresh war of movement east of the Bug, where the terrain was much less favorable for the motorized German Blitzkrieg.
+The whole of the eastern half was still in the possession of the Polish governmental authorities and armed forces.
+A rainy autumn was coming, so sorely desired by the Polish divisions which were reorganizing for a fresh war of manœuvre east of the Bug, where the terrain would be much less favourable for the motorized German Blitzkrieg.
 But all their plans and hopes were thwarted by the action of the Soviet armies in crossing the eastern frontier of Poland.
 It became obvious that victory over the Germans could be sought only in the west.

-Pressed as they were from two sides by the Germans in the west and the Russians in the east-the Polish armies, rather than lay down their arms, made their way through Roumania and Hungary to France.
+Pressed as they were from two sides-by the Germans in the west and the Russians in the east-the Polish armies, rather than lay down their arms, made their way through Roumania and Hungary to France.
 The President and Government of Poland left the country.
-Whatever may have been the faults and omissions of that Government, it remained to the end faithful to its alliance with Great Britain and France, and preserved intact the honor of the Polish State and nation.
-It passed the Polish-Roumanian frontier only when the entry of the Soviet forces into Poland had deprived the Polish army of all possibility for further resistance to the Germans.
+Whatever may have been the faults and omissions of that Government, it remained to the end faithful to its alliance with Great Britain and France, and preserved intact the honour of the Polish State and nation.
+It passed the Polish-Roumanian frontier only when the entry of the Soviet forces into Poland had deprived the Polish army of the terrain for further resistance to the Germans.

-The Soviet People's Commissar for Foreign Affairs, Molotov, issued a proclamation on September 17 announcing the armed occupation of the eastern half of Poland, not yet invaded by the Germans, in order that its inhabitants might be spared the horrors of war.
-And, indeed, by their action the Soviet authorities did shorten the military operations in Poland, perhaps, by a few months.
+The Soviet People's Commissar for Foreign Affairs, Molotov, issued a proclamation on September 17 announcing the armed occupation of the eastern half of Poland, not yet occupied by the Germans, in order that its inhabitants might be saved the horrors of war.
+And, indeed, by their action the Soviet authorities did shorten the military operations in Poland, perhaps by a few months.

 But the population of Lwów, at least, had quite another aim.
-Although on the 18th the city was already cut off from the rest of the country by Soviet forces which had advanced from the east, it successfully resisted the German attacks for another four days.
+Although the city was already on the 18th cut off from the rest of the country by the Soviet forces which had advanced from the east, it still successfully resisted the German attacks for four days.